NLPforLRLsProjects/SAfriSenti-Corpus/Mini_SAfriSenti_Dataset/DATASET_CARD.md

 ## Non-Intended Use

 This sample should not be used as a complete replacement for the full SAfriSenti corpus.
-It is a small verification subset and may not reflect the full distribution of the original dataset.
+It is a small subset and may not reflect the full distribution of the original dataset.

 ## Limitations

-The sample is limited to the four uploaded language files.
+The sample is limited to the five African languages.
 It also prioritises readable English-code-switched examples, so it is not intended to represent the full linguistic complexity of the complete corpus.

 ## Responsible Use